PlayrTBH/Management/README.md

   request encrypted tunnels that terminate on `manage.playrservers.com:443`.
 - ✅ **Secure web dashboard** – administrators can sign in at `https://<host>/` to review their account and view paired hypervisors.
-- ✅ **Command-line bootstrap** – `python main.py` initialises the database by
+- ✅ **Command-line bootstrap** – `python main.py` now launches the management
-  default, while `python main.py serve` launches the HTTP control plane.
+  service (initialising the database automatically).
+Access the interactive console with `python main.py admin` when you need to manage accounts from the terminal.

 ## Getting started